MovByte/site-downloader/README.md

 # README

-This is an unfinished site downloader, that aims to download every file used
+This is an **unfinished** site downloader, that aims to download every file used

-It will attempt to do this without needing any headless browser

 ## How to use

+> Assuming it works at the moment

 `go install`
 `go run main.go --website <your website>`